nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 <a id="user-preprocessing"></a>
 #### User Feature Preprocessing

 Every user will have a feature context that will mostly be their watch history.
 Instead of using every movie in the corpus, we can use a smaller subset.
-This helps with memory issues.
+This also helps with memory issues.
 ```python
 num_movies_for_user_context = 250
 user_context_movies = top_movies[:num_movies_for_user_context]